brincode/convert-RGB-image-to-GRAY-image-in-openCV/README.md

 5. Display the grayscale image and wait for a key event.

 6. If the `ESC` key is pressed, close the window.
-If the `s` key is pressed, save the grayscale image as "lite_gray.png" in the script directory.
+If the `s` key is pressed, save the grayscale image as "lite_gray.png" in the notebook directory.

 ## License